Check our COVID-19 info page for any updates before coming to the hospital.

 - Are there any tests that are better than a mammogram?

-Studies have shown that ultrasound and magnetic resonance imaging (MRI) can help find breast cancers that can’t be seen on mammogram.
+Studies have shown that ultrasound and magnetic resonance imaging (MRI), combined with mammograms, can aid in diagnosis of breast concerns.
 However, both MRI and ultrasound show more findings that are not cancer, which can result in added testing, stress and unnecessary biopsies.
 Mammography remains to be the gold standard for breast cancer screening for most women.